ZPP (complexity): Witness and proof

 The classes NP, RP and ZPP are sets which have witnesses for membership.
 The class NP requires only that witnesses exist.
 They may be very rare.
 Of the 2f(|x|) possible strings, with f a polynomial, only one need cause the verifier to accept (if x is in X. If x is not in X, no string will cause the verifier to accept).

 For the classes RP and ZPP any string chosen at random will likely be a witness.

 The corresponding co-classes have witness for non-membership.
 In particular, co-RP is the class of sets for which, if x is not in X, any randomly chosen string is likely to be a witness for non-membership.
 ZPP is the class of sets for which any random string is likely to be a witness of x in X, or x not in X, which ever the case may be.

 Connecting this definition with other definitions of RP, co-RP and ZPP is easy.
 The probabilistic polynomial-time Turing Machine V*w(x) corresponds to the deterministic polynomial-time Turing Machine V(x, w) by replacing the random tape of V* with a second input tape for V on which is written the sequence of coin flips.
 By selecting the witness as a random string, the verifier is a probabilistic polynomial-time Turing Machine whose probability of accepting x when x is in X is large (greater than 1/2, say), but zero if x ∉ X (for RP); of rejecting x when x is not in X is large but zero if x ∈ X (for co-RP); and of correctly accepting or rejecting x as a member of X is large, but zero of incorrectly accepting or rejecting x (for ZPP).

 By repeated random selection of a possible witness, the large probability that a random string is a witness gives an expected polynomial time algorithm for accepting or rejecting an input.
 Conversely, if the Turing Machine is expected polynomial-time (for any given x), then a considerable fraction of the runs must be polynomial-time bounded, and the coin sequence used in such a run will be a witness.

 ZPP should be contrasted with BPP.
 The class BPP does not require witnesses, although witnesses are sufficient (hence BPP contains RP, co-RP and ZPP).
 A BPP language has V(x,w) accept on a (clear) majority of strings w if x is in X, and conversely reject on a (clear) majority of strings w if x is not in X. No single string w need be definitive, and therefore they cannot in general be considered proofs or witnesses.

 Complexity-theoretic properties

-It is known that ZPP is closed under complement; that is, ZPP = co-ZPP.
+ZPP is closed under complement, i.e., ZPP = co-ZPP (this follows from ZPP = RP ∩ co-RP).

 ZPP is low for itself, meaning that a ZPP machine with the power to solve ZPP problems instantly (a ZPP oracle machine) is not any more powerful than the machine without this extra power.
 In symbols, ZPPZPP = ZPP.